nspano93/DoublyLinkedList/README.md

 # DoublyLinkedList
-My Doubly Linked list I created for my Data Structures class.
+My Doubly Linked list I created.

-We were tasked with creating a complete Doubly Linked List that emulated what Java does with their Linked List Class.
+I wanted to create a complete Doubly Linked List that emulated what Java does with their Linked List Class.

 The three files included are the ListNode, LinkedList, and the LinkedListDriver.